PABannier/shelf/README.md

-# A lightweight, functional distributed file system written in Rust
+# [Under construction] A lightweight, functional distributed file system written in Rust

 A lightweight, ready-to-use distributed file system written in Rust.